Drakelow Tunnels: Redevelopment

+The volunteers at Drakelow Tunnels Museum provides visitors with a background to the history of the site and has exhibits showing what the site was used for in its various uses during the 1940s - 1990s.
+The museum offers guided tours where bookings can be made online via eventbrite.

+To follow the ongoing restoration of the museum, you can find them on Facebook by searching ‘Drakelow Tunnels Museum’.

 Reputed hauntings

 The tunnels are reputedly one of the most haunted places in Britain.
 In 2019, paranormal investigators from American television series Paranormal Lockdown visited the tunnels; the resulting investigations became an episode of the show's third season.